Escapement: Verge escapement

-The earliest mechanical escapement from about 1275) was the verge escapement, also known as the crown-wheel escapement.
+The earliest mechanical escapement, from the late 1200s, was the verge escapement, also known as the crown-wheel escapement.
 It was used in the first mechanical clocks and was originally controlled by a foliot, a horizontal bar with weights at either end.
 The escapement consists of an escape wheel shaped somewhat like a crown, with pointed teeth sticking axially out of the side, oriented horizontally.
-In front of the crown wheel is a vertical shaft, attached to the foliot at the top, and which carries two metal plates (pallets) sticking out like flags from a flag pole, oriented about ninety degrees apart, so only one engages the crown wheel teeth at a time.
+In front of the crown wheel is a vertical shaft, attached to the foliot at the top, which carries two metal plates (pallets) sticking out like flags from a flag pole, oriented about ninety degrees apart, so only one engages the crown wheel teeth at a time.
 As the wheel turns, one tooth pushes against the upper pallet, rotating the shaft and the attached foliot.
 As the tooth pushes past the upper pallet, the lower pallet swings into the path of the teeth on the other side of the wheel.
 A tooth catches on the lower pallet, rotating the shaft back the other way, and the cycle repeats.
-A disadvantage of the escapement was that each time a tooth lands on a pallet, the momentum of the foliot pushes the crown wheel backwards a short distance before the force of the wheel reverses the motion.
-This is called "recoil" and was a source of wear and inaccuracy.
+A disadvantage of the escapement was that each time a tooth landed on a pallet, the momentum of the foliot pushed the crown wheel backward a short distance before the force of the wheel reversed the motion.
+This is called recoil and was a source of wear and inaccuracy.

 The verge was the only escapement used in clocks and watches for 350 years.
 In spring-driven clocks and watches, it required a fusee to even out the force of the mainspring.
 It was used in the first pendulum clocks for about 50 years after the pendulum clock was invented in 1656.
-In a pendulum clock, the crown wheel and staff were oriented so they were horizontal, and the pendulum was hung from the staff.
-However, the verge is the most inaccurate of the common escapements, and after the pendulum was introduced in the 1650s the verge began to be replaced by other escapements, being abandoned only by the late 1800s.
+In a pendulum clock, the crown wheel and staff were oriented horizontally, and the pendulum was hung from the staff.
+However, the verge is the most inaccurate of the common escapements, and after the pendulum was introduced in the 1650s, the verge began to be replaced by other escapements, being abandoned only by the late 1800s.
 By this time, the fashion for thin watches had required that the escape wheel be made very small, amplifying the effects of wear, and when a watch of this period is wound up today, it will often be found to run very fast, gaining many hours per day.

 Cross-beat escapement

-Jost Bürgi invented the cross-beat escapement in 1584, a variation of the verge escapement which had two foliots which rotated in opposite directions.
+In 1584 Jost Bürgi invented the cross-beat escapement, a variation of the verge escapement that had two foliots that rotated in opposite directions.
 According to contemporary accounts, his clocks achieved remarkable accuracy of within a minute per day, two orders of magnitude better than other clocks of the time.
-However, this improvement was probably not due to the escapement itself, but rather to better workmanship and his invention of the remontoire, a device which isolated the escapement from changes in drive force.
-Without a balance spring, the crossbeat would have been no more isochronous than the verge.
+However, this improvement was probably not due to the escapement itself, but rather to better workmanship and his invention of the remontoire, a device that isolated the escapement from changes in drive force.
+Without a balance spring, the cross-beat would have been no more isochronous than the verge.